By promoting plant-based food on your campus, you’re driving a cultural shift toward sustainable and accessible food services.

 We will guide students each step of the way with online training, webinars, research and data, 1-on-1 meetings, and many more resources.
 In addition, you’ll be able to connect and learn with other students working on similar projects worldwide via our online platform, Circle.

-Applications are accepted anytime for capstones, grad students, or service-learning programs.
+Applications are accepted any time for capstones, grad students, or service-learning programs.